yespiggy/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+**Use case: Search for startup investments by funding stages**

+**MSS**

+1. User requests to search for startup investments by funding stages.
+2. CapitalConnect dashboard prompts the user to input the funding stage.
+3. User provides the funding stage.
+4. CapitalConnect verifies the input for validity.
+5. CapitalConnect searches for startup investments matching the specified funding stages in the user's startup portfolio.
-* 6a.
-No startup investments match the provided name.
+6. CapitalConnect displays the startup investments matching the search criteria.

-    * 6a1.
-CapitalConnect shows an error message indicating no matches found.

     Use case ends.

+**Extensions**

+* 4a.
+Invalid input or missing parameters.

+    * 4a1.
+CapitalConnect shows an error message.

+      Use case resumes at step 2.

 **Use case: Save the current state of CapitalConnect dashboard**